Shipping Mining Process Equipment Shelters: A UK Guide

 Secure Necessary Permits and Documentation

-- Export/import licenses
+- Export and import licenses

 - OOG permits (if applicable)